 This post includes my drawings of the arteries of the upper extremity, including the course of the axillary artery all the way through the digital arteries of the hand.
 I have included short, simple breakdowns with each picture.
 So, if you are looking for a specific blood vessel, you can click COMMAND+F or CONTROL+F to find that specific one.
 You can also enlarge a picture by clicking on it.

 Please feel free to share, save, download, or even print these pictures for study tools of your own.
 Sharing these images and writing these breakdowns have been a great way for me to review and stay fresh with cumulative material - so we’re all winning here!
-I will be sharing lots of drawings over the course of the next few weeks from my first semester of anatomy.
-Subsequently, I will be sharing new, lower extremity anatomy drawings over the course of the upcoming spring semester.
+Stay tuned for more of my upper extremity anatomy drawings, as well as new, lower extremity anatomy drawings from the upcoming spring semester.

 The Axillary Artery